ngsrinivas/coursegen/ex/416-F23/projects/project2-release/project2.md

 3. A short analysis of your worker thread library's benchmark results and comparison with the default Linux pthread library.

+4. Collaboration and References: State clearly all people and external resources (including on the Internet) that you consulted.
+What was the nature of your collaboration or usage of these resources?

 ### 8. Suggested Steps

 Step 0.
 Read the project write-up carefully and make notes.
 There is a